-WHEREAS, the Parties enter into this Agreement having taken into consideration the plea agreement entered between the ZTE Corporation and the U.S. Attorney's Office for the Northern District of Texas and the United States Department of Justice, National Security Division (collectively, the "Department of Justice") related to this matter ("the plea agreement"), and the settlement agreement entered into between ZTE Corporation and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") related to this matter ("the OFAC settlement agreement");
+WHEREAS, the Parties enter into this Agreement having taken into consideration the guilty plea ZTE entered into in March 2017 (the "March 2017 Plea Agreement"), pursuant to the plea agreement entered into between the ZTE Corporation and the U.S. Attorney's Office for the Northern District of Texas and the United States Department of Justice, National Security Division (collectively, the "Department of Justice"), as well as the March 2017 Settlement Agreement entered into between ZTE Corporation and the U.S. Department of the Treasury's Office of Foreign Assets Control ("OFAC") related to this matter (the "OFAC Settlement Agreement");